Pshy0/pshy_merge/DESIGN_CHOICES.md

 Altering or re-implementing it in a different way would make the source files using it not valid Lua files anymore.
 Of course, everything else in the file would remain valid lua, but no longer would the file as a whole.

-For instance, the folowing file is one valid Lua module:
+For instance, the following file is one valid Lua module:
 ```lua
 --- first.lua
 local module_table = {}